 Please provide a unique name for this session.
 Here, we are naming it as s_XMLParseCustomer.
-Once you click on the Create button, a new window called Mappings opened.
-Here you have to select the Mapping that you want to associate with this session, i.e., m_XMLParser.
+Once you click the Create button, a new Mappings window opens.
+Here you have to select the mapping you want to associate with this session, i.e., m_XMLParser.

 Double click on the Session task will open the Edit Tasks window.
-Within the mappings tab, we have to configure the Source and Target Connections.
-First, let us set the Source connection by clicking on the SQ_XMLCustomers present in the Sources folder.
+We have to configure the Source and Target Connections within the mappings tab.
+First, let us set the Source connection by clicking on the SQ_XMLCustomers in the Sources folder.